How To Get Rid Of Stretch Marks Fast?

 • Use of steroid-containing skin creams or ointment

-Different Types Of Stretch Marks
+Different Types of Stretch Marks

 Stretch marks usually have light shades of white, red, or pink colors.
 They appear as zig-zag lines, patches, crinkled or irregular lines of different lengths and breadth.